tatiana-perry/sdk-draft/checkoutsdk.md

 * If using a new copy of Cornerstone, did you follow all the steps to get [Stencil CLI](https://stencil.bigcommerce.com/docs/installing-and-launching-stencil-1) installed?
 * Make sure for Stencil you are using NPM versions between 4x - 7x.
 * Check the React tab in the console to step through the app
+* In this React example the only thing `assets/js/checkout.jsx` is going is rendering the  `Checkout` created to the DOM.
+All edits should be in the `checkout/... ` folder after the initial setup.